WeTransfer wants to rule the business of creativity

 WeTransfer sees itself as a platform to encourage creativity, and the acquisition is intended to help push that strategy forward. “[When asking] how do we want to take WeTransfer further as a brand into that creative process, we found it very difficult to find companies that shared our values and vision,” says Damian Bradfield, president and CMO of WeTransfer.

 FiftyThree fit the bill since it has worked in that space since its founding seven years ago.
-The company was cofounded by ex-Microsoft employees Georg Petschnigg and Jon Harris, who were two of the incubation leads on the beloved-but-doomed Microsoft Courier tablet.
+The company was cofounded by ex-Microsoft employees employees Georg Petschnigg, Andrew Allen, Julian Walker, and Jon Harris, who were two of the incubation leads on the beloved-but-doomed Microsoft Courier tablet.
 Through FiftyThree, they built creative tools on par with those released by companies like Adobe.
 Paper brought effortless sketching to the iPad.
 It reimagined how we collaborate on rich media over the internet with Mix.
 Then last year, FiftyThree set its sights on PowerPoint with Paste, a slideshow app that can suck in basically any type of media you throw its way, and lay it out beautifully.

 Paste is used by 20,000 creative teams around the world, FiftyThree says, and it’s growing, but without a bigger push behind it, a company like FiftyThree won’t dethrone tools by Microsoft, Apple, or Google that sit in a similar space.